 COVID-19 has wreaked havoc on many customer service models, forcing evolution and innovation to meet new, remote requirements.
 One trend we are seeing is that traditional call centers are shutting down onsite operations and moving to an omnichannel, virtual call center to empower these customer interactions.

 Just how do you get started with a virtual call or contact center, and what are the steps to become fully operational?
-In our next Terazo webinar on September 16th, we’ll dive into the steps needed to get there.
-Sign up here.
+Check out the replay of our webinar where we dive into the steps needed to get there.
+Watch it here.